Passwords for business

-- Don't provide your password in response to a phone call or email, regardless of how legitimate it might seem.
+- Don't provide your password in response to a phone call or email, regardless of how legitimate it seems.

 - Don't provide your password to a website you have accessed by following a link in an email – it may be a phishing trap.

-- Be cautious about using password-protected services on a public computer, or over a public wi-fi hotspot.
+- Don’t use password protected services on a public computer or over a public wi-fi hotspot.

-- Don't use postcodes, birthdays or other significant dates and numbers.
+- postcodes, birthdays or other significant dates and numbers.